hide-irie/MICRO51/Registration.md

 Registration Cancellation Policy
 --------------------------------

-Cancellations on or prior to September 14th, 2017 will incur a US $50 administrative fee.
+Cancellations on or prior to September 20th, 2018 will incur a US $50 administrative fee.
-Cancellations made after September 14th but no later than September 19th, 2017 will result in refunding only 50% of what you paid.
-No cancellations will be accepted after September 19th.
+Cancellations made after September 20th but no later than September 25th, 2018 will result in refunding only 50% of what you paid.
+No cancellations will be accepted after September 25th.

-Please submit cancellation requests via email to Michel Kinsy (MICRO-50 General Chair).
+Please submit cancellation requests via email to "micro2018@hal.ipc.i.u-tokyo.ac.jp".